How to Start an LLC in Alabama

 For help with completing the form, visit our Alabama Certificate of Formation guide.

-If you’re expanding your existing LLC to the State of Alabama, you will need to form a foreign LLC.
+Note: If you’re expanding your existing business to the state of Alabama, you’ll need to register as a foreign limited liability company (LLC).

 Step 4: Create Your Alabama LLC Operating Agreement